smartcontractkit/chainlink/tools/docker/README.md

 docker-compose up -d
 ```

-### Start a single service
+### Run a single service
-The following command will start up a single service along with any service dependencies it has.
+The following command will run up a single service along with any service dependencies it has.
 ```sh
 docker-compose up <service name>
 ```